 The Wipeout Dementia course focuses on the key elements that will power up your paddling and guide you toward exceptional balance and body control, while at the same time building strength in the dominant movement patterns and ensuring avoidance of injuries that often develop from over-use.

 Next 4 Week Strength for Surfing Course will run May 2017 in Queenscliff.
-For more information contact Heidi Mitchell.
+For more information contact Heidi Douglass.

 Where: Queenscliff Surf Life Saving Club